 peace <greeting> 4 realizations

-NEW Realization 1
+ACCEPTED Realization 1

 type Polysemy

-language Arabic
+language Classical Arabic

 lexeme 1 salām-